wolfspace099/FurPlex/README.md

 - FurFunctions - Adds multiple functions using GUIs to the world

-- FurStore - Adds a System where u can withdraw and deposit your Tokens for the FurPlex!
+- FurATMs - Adds a System where u can withdraw and deposit your Tokens for the FurPlex!
 Also adds Staff Application and Passes!

 - FurCMDs - Adds Commands to control all the plugins & add small things for command blocks

+- FurStore - Adds multiple GUIs where you can sell & buy items of ours and other people that have a shop in the FurPlex!